 Monica, Assistant Psychologist

 I have previous experience working with ex-offenders in the community, supporting them to successfully reintegrate into society and live a crime-free life.
 This role was very intense and highlighted to me the importance of emotional and wellbeing support for staff.

-In my current role as an Assistant Psychologist within the Keeping Well Service I will be helping and supporting NHS staff and health and social care staff with resources to manage their wellbeing.
+In my current role as an Assistant Psychologist I will be helping and supporting NHS staff and health and social care staff with resources to manage their wellbeing.

 Having worked in the NHS during COVID-19, I am aware of some of the challenges that staff members have experienced, a key one being, having the time and energy to prioritise self-care.